wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

       - sends a delete request
       - removes the cheese from its cheeses list
     - `changeCategory`: receives a category ID and fetches the cheese collection for that category
-      - if the category ID is `''` then fetch all the cheeses
+      - uses the `getCategoryCheeses` utility function
 - utility functions
   - `getCategoryCheeses`: receives a category ID and fetches the cheeses for that category
+    - if the category ID is `''` then it fetches all the cheeses
 - rendering
   - grid `<Container>`: to hold and position its children
     - `<CheeseForm>`